 3. Do a compliance checkup

 The Affordable Care Act, the IRS and the U.S. Department of Labor have rules regarding independent contractors or 1099 employees.
 Make sure your firm or organization operations are in compliance to avoid costly penalties and fees, Augustine said.
-[Editor's Note: Visit our sister site, Top Ten Reviews, for a side-by-side comparison of the best online tax software.]
+[Editor's Note: Visit our tax software reviews for a side-by-side comparison of the best online tax software.]

 4. Keep up with your home state's tax issues